VolcaTech/cryptoxmas.xyz-images/.github/ISSUE_TEMPLATE/crypto-xmas-card-bounty-template.md

 Provide [...] images.
 Let your artistic spirits flow freely!
 You can photoshop, draw vector graphics or use any other tool at hand.

+The top [...] contributors will be paid in DAI.

 Format: png, 800x800px or svg

 # Description